Hotel Pennsylvania: 1940s and 1950s

 Statler Hotels agreed to buy the property outright from the Pennsylvania Railroad on June 30, 1948.
 Statler Hotels president Arthur F. Douglas officially took over the hotel that August, paying approximately $13 million.
 The Statler chain renovated the hotel's main dining room, the Cafe Rouge, that year.
 The Pennsylvania was renamed the Hotel Statler on January 1, 1949.
 The hotel's managers had supported the name change because the Pennsylvania had hosted Statler Hotels' main offices for many years.
 Statler Hotels spent $200,000 on replacing items with the hotel's old name or initial, including nearly 800,000 pieces of linen, 127,000 pieces of china, and 134,000 pieces of silver.
 The hotel also replaced signs in subway stations and sent notices to 300,000 people who held Statler-branded credit cards.
 The hotel was branded as the "Hotel Statler, formerly the Hotel Pennsylvania" for two years after the name change.

 Mid-to-late 20th century

 Hilton operation

 In August 1954, Conrad Hilton acquired a controlling interest in all 17 of Statler Hotels' properties, including the Hotel Statler.
 Hilton paid an estimated $76 million for the controlling stake.
 At the time, Hilton already owned multiple large hotels in New York City.
 Hilton was installing air conditioners in all of the hotel's guestrooms by early 1956.
-The hotel became The Statler Hilton in 1958.
+The hotel had become The Statler Hilton by 1958, and the hotel opened its Terrace Lounge there that September.
 Over the years, the hotel was reduced to 1,592 rooms.
 Many of the smaller rooms had been combined to create larger suites with alcoves for businessmen.
 In 1960, Hilton renovated the hotel at a cost of $1 million.
 The work included the reduction of the original two-story lobby to one story, to add more meeting space.